suvigyavijay/tiny-llm/book/src/week3-04-speculative-decoding.md

 [📚 Reading: Speculative Decoding](https://huggingface.co/docs/transformers/main/en/llm_tutorial/faster_generation_speculative_decoding)

-## Task 1: Implement Speculative Decoding
+## Task: Implement Speculative Decoding

 In this task, you will implement a simplified version of the speculative decoding algorithm.
+We have included tests for various acceptance and rejection scenarios, as well as for empty drafts.

 ```
 src/tiny_llm/speculative.py